-Yet the mythology of focus group infallibility persists, due in no small part to the claims of pollsters paid to conduct them – which brings us to The Big Blue Machine, J. Patrick Boyer’s account of “how Tory campaign backrooms changed Canadian politics forever.”
+Yet the mythology of focus group infallibility persists due in no small part to the claims of pollsters paid to conduct them, which brings us to The Big Blue Machine, J. Patrick Boyer’s account of “how Tory campaign backrooms changed Canadian politics forever.”
 Boyer is a former two-term Progressive Conservative MP for Etobicoke-Lakeshore.
 He is also an honest correspondent and skillful writer.
-The subtext to Big Blue Machine is failure; Boyer admits as much.
+The subtext to Big Blue Machine is failure.
+Boyer admits as much.

-The result: when Toronto lawyer Allan Lawrence ran for the leadership of the Ontario Tory party in 1971, “The Camp agency designed a visually bold logo for the Lawrence campaign consisting of three basic forms (a circle, a square and a triangle) in three solid basic colours (red, yellow, blue) that was unmistakable, bold and simple.”
+The result: When Toronto lawyer Allan Lawrence ran for the leadership of the Ontario Tory party in 1971 “the Camp agency designed a visually bold logo for the Lawrence campaign consisting of three basic forms (a circle, a square and a triangle) in three solid basic colours (red, yellow, blue) that was unmistakable, bold and simple.”
 Lawrence lost.

-In Bob Stanfield’s 1972 national campaign, Tory managers hired a six-piece band called Jalopy with a lead accordion player.
+In Bob Stanfield’s 1972 national campaign, managers hired a six-piece band called Jalopy with a lead accordion player.
 “Integrating Jalopy into the PC campaigns changed the way entertainment fused with politics, enlivened crowds, made everyone more receptive, and created a better environment for the leader,” Boyer enthuses.
 In fact campaigners had used warm-up bands since the era of torchlight parades.
 Stanfield lost.

-Big Blue Machine comes as Conservatives fall in retreat.
-There is a sense it will take more than accordion players and pop psychology to save them.
-Here Boyer strikes a haunting chord.
+Ultimately Boyer strikes a haunting chord.
 Profiling Dalton Camp in his final years, he writes: “Camp came of age in an era where boys modelled themselves on heroes found in books and on movie screens, characters who, through creative editing, were more luminous than anyone could ever be in real life.
 Forced by his father’s death to return from the United States, one of the teen’s disappointments was to find Canada a land without heroes.
 ‘In the United States,’ he recalled with longing, ‘we had new ones all the time, men like Charles Lindbergh.’”

 “Winston Churchill became a lifelong hero to Dalton, but in Canada nobody came close to his exceptional attributes,” Boyer notes.
 “Over time, disappointment blunted Camp’s impulse to look for greatness in others.”